buildingSMART/IFC4.x-IF/tests/TR01/README.md

 - Syntax & Schema check
 - All following rules:
-  - ALB002 - Alignment layout
-  - ALB003 - Alignment directions
-  - TBD000 - Alignment shape representation
-  - TBD000 - Stationing along alignment
+  - EC001 - Each element that is decomposed by components shall not have body representation.
+  - EP001 - A product that is positioned based on an IfcPositioningElement shall be placed against the placement of the IfcPositioningElement.
+  - EP002 - A component of an element shall be placed against the placement of the element.
+  - EP003 - A compoent of an element shall not be directly positioned (IfcRelPositions) based on an IfcPositioningElement or be directly contained (IfcRelContainedInSpatialStructure) in an IfcSpatialStructureElement.

 #### Test case-specific checks

 Link to IDS file: STN01.ids 🚧

-- (RI-18) Each IfcProduct must have a Name.
+- (RI-18) Each track panel (IfcElementAssembly.TRACKPANEL) and turnout panel (IfcElementAssembly.TURNOUTPANEL) must have a Name.
-- Each IfcAlignment shall have a Name which is the same with the one in the LandXML file.
-- There must be 11 instance(s) of IfcAlignment(s).
+- (RI-19) Each sleeper (IfcTrackElement.SLEEPER) and rail (IfcRail.RAIL) shall have 'Body' representation.
+- (RI-60, RI-61) It is recommended that all 'Body' representations shall have extruded or swept solid geometry.
+It is acceptable to have tessellated geometry.
+All sleepers (IfcTrackElement.SLEEPER) shall have mapped geometry.
-- (RI-21) Each IfcAlignment must have OwnerHistory assigned, which has OwningUser, OwningApplication, ChangeAction, CreationDate and State.
-The IfcOwnerHistory can be shared by multiple IfcAlignment(s) if they have the same information.
+- (RI-21) Each track panel (IfcElementAssembly.TRACKPANEL) and turnout panel (IfcElementAssembly.TURNOUTPANEL) must have OwnerHistory assigned, which has OwningUser, OwningApplication, ChangeAction, CreationDate and State.
+The IfcOwnerHistory can be shared by multiple IfcElementAssembly if they have the same information, but the IfcOwnerHistory used by IfcElementAssembly shall be different with the ones used by IfcAlignment and IfcProject.
-- (RI-15, RI-7) Each IfcAlignment must have a start station.
+- (RI-15, RI-7) Each track panel (IfcElementAssembly.TRACKPANEL) and turnout panel (IfcElementAssembly.TURNOUTPANEL) must be decomposed by rails (IfcRail.RAIL) and sleepers (IfcTrackElement.SLEEPER).
-- (RI-8) The horizontal layout must include only the following types of segments: Line, Circular Arc, Clothoid
-- (RI-11) The vertical layout must include only the following types of segments: Constant Gradient, Circular Arc
-- (RI-13) The cant layout must include only the following types of segments: Constant Cant, Linear Transition
-- (TBD) Each IfcAlignment must be aggregated directly under IfcProject.

 ### Informal criteria
 The following steps should be performed in order to corroborate that the software is working as expected: